reyannlarkey/reyannlarkey.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Graduate Student at Montana State Univerisity.
 Right now I'm studying Terrestrial Gamma-Ray Flashes (TGFs) and their associated lightning.
-So far my research has involved the intervals between lightning flashes in TGF producing thunderstorms.
+So far my research has been focused on the intervals between lightning flashes in TGF producing thunderstorms.

 ## Current Projects
 <div style="text-align:center">